What is the Difference Between Die Cut and Kiss Cut Stickers

 Kiss Cut Stickers are not cut through the backing paper, so the backing paper acts as a frame around the sticker.
 Kiss cut stickers are often printed onto sheets, but they can be made individually as well.

-The first peel-off, self-adhesive labels - the precursor of modern stickers - were invented by R Stanton Avery in 1935, and they reached peak popularity in the 1990s when they were worn to symbolize affinity with values or ideas.
+The first peel-off, self-adhesive labels - the precursor of modern stickers - were invented by R Stanton Avery in 1935, today stickers are more popular than ever, and with a huge range of materials, designs, and styles, stickers are a great tool for marketing, labeling, or just expressing values or ideas.

 kiss cut sticker sheets